dmvj/swift-book/TSPL.docc/LanguageGuide/BasicOperators.md

 `9` = (`4` x `2`) + `1`

-The same method is applied when calculating the remainder for a negative value of `a`:
+The same method is applied when calculating the remainder for a negative value of `a`.

 ```swift
 -9 % 4   // equals -1